-The most obvious thing mod 1 will do is push the rarity of the T-Doll up; 2 and 3 star T-Dolls will go to 4 star, 4 star T-Dolls goes to 5 star.
+The most obvious thing mod 1 will do is push the rarity of the T-Doll up; 2 and 3 star T-Dolls will go to 4 star, 4 star T-Dolls goes to 5 star, and 5 star T-Dolls go to 6 star.
 However, mod 1 has two additional effects that go along with it.
 First, the skill of the T-Doll will get buffed.
 For example, AS Val's skill goes from a 180% damage boost to a 200% damage boost.
 Second, the tile buffs get buffed and sometimes changed.
 AS Val's tile buffs goes from a 25% FP 10% ROF buff to a 25% FP 15% ROF buff as well as gains an additional tile that gets the buff.
 In some cases, it can even buff additional types of T-Dolls.
 MP5 actually buffs RFs as well as ARs once she gets modded.

 Mod 2 is where the majority of the strength of modding comes from.
 Here, they'll gain their second skill.
 Yes, T-Dolls will get a second skill, and yes it eats your data.
 Not much to say about this in a general sense, the skill given isn't really different from any other skill.
 You level it the same and usually, but not always, the skill just activates when the first skill activates.
 Not much thought needs to be put in here.
 Any specifics about the skill would be talked about with the T-Doll, rather than here.